RAMulc/EmployeeDirectory/README.md

 # EmployeeDirectory

-An Employee Directory built using React
+An Employee Directory built using React.